Byron Carter and the Self-Starter

 the story are wrong.

 What contemporary accounts of Byron Carter's death exist?
-In the

-search so far, the primary documentation found is Byron Carter's
+The primary documentation found is Byron Carter's

 death certificate which records that he died at 10AM on April 6,